Incodi/censor-sheet-script-for-google-sheets/README.md

 # censor-sheet-script-for-google-sheets
-App script to censor a Sheet in the active spreadsheet in a Google Sheets.
+App script to censor a Sheet in the active spreadsheet in Google Sheets.

 This is good for small data sets, but does not scale well as it duplicates the target sheet to make a censored one.